 That said, there are still things that can go wrong.
 Not often but occasionally.
 That’s why we put this guide together.
 To help you troubleshoot your Mac on the rare occasions that it doesn’t provide the reliable service Macs are known for.

 If you cannot fix the problem, want more help or would prefer to use experts rather than do it yourself, we can help.
 Dave’s Computers in New Jersey has decades of experience working with Apple computers.
 Our team has the skills, the tools and the techniques to address any issue you’re facing with your Mac.
-Bring it to our store and we’ll have it up and running in no time!
+Bring it to our store for Mac repairs and we’ll have it up and running in no time!